light/JOps/README.md

 ### Compatibility

+This project is a `javac` hack and consequently it only works when compiling your code with `javac`.
+It will not work with `ecj`, Eclipse's built-in compiler.
 The library has been tested to work with the following versions of the Oracle JDK :

   JOps   |     JDK
 -------- | ------------